neilenns/mobiflight-docs/content/devices/stepper-motor/adding-device/index.md

 Provide a meaningful name for the stepper in the **Name** field.
 This name is shown in the output configuration screens when assigning the stepper to a flight simulator output.

-Check the **Disable stepper when at target position** box.
-This setting is optional, and prevents the stepper from getting warm when in use.

 {{< screenshot image="device-configuration-28BYJ-half-step-mode.png" title="Screenshot of the settings for a stepper motor, with pin 2, 3, 4, and 5 selected, Stepper as the name, and the 28BYJ - Half-step mode (recommended) preset selected." >}}

 {{< /tab >}}